-Conductor Christian Thielemann has made differentiated statements about the case of his Russian colleague Valery Gergiev.
+Conductor Christian Thielemann has made differentiated statements regarding the case of his Russian colleague Valery Gergiev.
 “I often have a bit too much malice in this discussion,” said Thielemann on Wednesday in Dresden.
 Gergiev is a great conductor.
 “I also know him personally quite well.
 We have never discussed politics.
 But I have to say I admire him a lot.”
 Gergiev is one of the colleagues with whom he likes to go to concerts.

 Gergiev lost his job as head of the Munich Philharmonic on Tuesday because of his friendship with Russian President Vladimir Putin.
 The Russian had previously allowed an ultimatum to clearly distance itself from Russia’s war of aggression in Ukraine.
 Other orchestras and concert halls also canceled planned performances by Gergiev, who has repeatedly proved to be a supporter of Putin and is considered number one on the Russian classical music scene.